Sustainable-IT-Manifesto/manifesto/responsibilities/roles-with-hardware.md

 - Selecting materials that are sustainable and have minimal environmental impact.
 - Ensuring hardware is durable and reduces the need for frequent replacements.
 - Collaborating with software developers to optimize the synergy between software and hardware.
+- Practicing and implementing circular economy.
+- Designing hardware that reduce and eliminate water usage.
+- Ensuring proper IT asset disposition.

 ### 3. **Systems Architect**
 **Responsibilities:**